petersulyok/smfc/README.md

 This feature is monitoring the power state of SATA hard disks (with the help of the `smartctl`) and will put the whole array to standby mode if a few members are already stepped into that.
 With this feature we can avoid a situation where the array is partially in standby mode while other members are still active.

 ### 2. IPMI fan control and thresholds
 Many utilities and scripts (created by NAS and home server community) are using `IPMI FULL MODE`.
 In this mode the IPMI system set fan rotation speed initially to 100% but then it can be changed freely it is not reaching the lower and the upper threshold values.
-If it happens then IPMI will set the all fans back to full rotation speed (100%) in the zone.
-In order to avoid this situation you should redefine IPMI sensor thresholds based on your fan specification.
+If it happens then IPMI will set all fans back to full rotation speed (100%) in the zone.
+In order to avoid this situation, you should redefine IPMI sensor thresholds based on your fan specification.
 On Linux you can display and change several IPMI parameters (like fan mode, fan level, sensor data and thresholds etc.) with the help of `ipmitool`.

  IPMI defines six sensor thresholds for fans:
  1. Lower Non-Recoverable